robonoff/HPC-DATA-INFRASTRUCTURE-2024-2025/tasks.md

 #### 2. Enhance Slurm Configuration
-The current Slurm configuration is minimal and simply queues jobs in submission order.
-The second task is to modify this configuration to resemble a production-like environment by introducing **Quality of Service (QOS)** rules.
+As the current Slurm configuration on our virtual machine is minimal and simply queues jobs in submission order, it's necessary to modify this configuration to resemble a production-like environment by introducing **Quality of Service (QOS)** rules.
 Specifically:

 - **Implement a Debug QOS**:
   Create a high-priority QOS (for example, `orfeo_debug`) that allows short, resource-light jobs to run with high priority regardless of submission order.

   For instance, if jobs `job1`, `job2`, `job3` were submitted, followed by a debug job `dbg1` (with `--qos=orfeo_debug`), the debug job should preempt or be scheduled before the other queued jobs, provided it meets the debug QOS criteria (e.g., minimal resources and short runtime).

-You can modify the Slurm configuration by:
+The first step is to modify the Slurm configuration by:
 - Editing files directly in the **`slurmctld`** pod, or
 - Updating the **`slurm-conf`** ConfigMap in the Kubernetes cluster.

-To inspect the cluster, log into `kube01` and use **`k9s`** to browse the pods and ConfigMaps.
+In order to do so, let's start inspecting the cluster: use **`k9s`** to browse the pods and ConfigMaps.
 The first step to perform from the terminal of your main machine, open k9s in this simple way:

 ```